wes-goulet/infinite-carousel-wc/README.md

 ## Installation

-You can integrate infinite-carousel-wc via `<script>` tag or via ES Modules.
+You can integrate infinite-carousel-wc via `<script>` tag or via NPM.

 ### Via `<script>` tag